 The American Resident Project is a platform that enables young physician leaders to connect, share their ideas, and explore new concepts to transform the American health care system.
 The following are examples of their innovation.

 In the last few years, the importance of patient data has been stressed in a variety of ways.
 There has been increased attention on the electronic medical record (EMR), and how clinicians and patients can easily and safely access it.
-Because of the increased prevalence of the EMR, there has also been increased interest in how to effectively share information amongst health systems.

 As a parent of a toddler, I am constantly trying to balance my desire to teach and guide my daughter with her desire to showcase her independence.
 Likewise, we (doctors) must not underestimate that what we know may not be as important as self-discovery.